AmineRM/Auto-chat-only-with-html-css-and-js/README.md

 # **Auto chat with Javascript**

 ## **Introduction** :
-Auto chat is a An alternative to Ai.
+Auto chat is a an alternative to Ai.
 - Help user to solve the problems
 - Ai speaking